efigence/redmine_notifications/README.md

 ============================

 It's using redmine_sidekiq plugin as a dependencie so make sure you have it - http://www.redmine.org/plugins/sidekiq.
 Notification are stored in sidekiq notifications quene.

+This plugin is for other plugins to make simple notification system, eg: [This Plugin](https://github.com/efigence/redmine_resources_management) using Notifications from here.

 # Instalation
   1. Go to your Redmine installation's plugins/ directory.